Anzhelika Varum

-Anzhelika Varum (Анжели́ка Вару́м), real name Maria Yurievna Varum (Мари́я Ю́рьевна Вару́м; born 26 May 1969), is a Russian singer and actress, and an Honored Artist of the Russian Federation.
+Anzhelika Varum (Анжели́ка Вару́м), real name Maria Yurievna Varum (Мари́я Ю́рьевна Вару́м; born 26 May 1969), is a Russian singer and an Honored Artist of the Russian Federation.
 She released 12 albums, starting with "Good bye, moi mal'chik" (Good-bye, my boy) in 1991.
 More than 60 of her songs became hits, receiving heavy radio play.
 She is married to the Russian singer Leonid Agutin.
 Merited Artist of the Russian Federation (2011).

 Biography

 Varum was born in Lviv to composer Yury Ignatievich Varum and theater producer Galina Mikhailovna Shapovalova.
 At the age of 5, she began to study the piano and, after starting school, she started to learn the guitar.
 She was part of the school's musical theater group and performed with them throughout Ukraine.
 After high school, Varum applied to the Boris Schukin Theater Institute in Moscow, but could not pass the entrance exams.
 She then began to work as a back-up singer at her father's music studio.

 In 1990, Varum recorded a version of "Polunochniy kovboy" (Midnight cowboy) that soon became a hit, particularly after she performed it in the television show "Utrenneya zvezda" (Morning star) and at a concert at the Sports Complex "Olympic".
 On the back of that initial success, Varum released her first album, "Good bye, moi mal'chik" (Good-bye, my boy).
 The title song and the songs "Sosedniy parenek" (Neighborhood boy) and "Chelovek-svistok" (Human-whistle) became hits.

 Two years later, Varum recorded the album "La-la-fa" that became hugely popular in Russia.
-It included the song "Khudozhnik kotoriy risuyet dozhd" (Painter who draws the rain) and the song "Gorodok" (Town), which became one of the singer's calling cards.
+It included the song "Khudozhnik kotoriy risuyet dozhd" (Painter who draws the rain) and the song "Gorodok" (Town), which became one of the singer's calling cards due to its using as a closing song for famous Russian humorous TV show with the same name.
 In 1994, Varum made it to the finals of the Russian annual festival "Pesnya goda" (Song of the year).

 In 1995, Varum released a compilation of hits and a new album called "Osenniy dzhaz" (Autumn jazz) that won the "Ovation" award as the best album of 1995, with Varum taking the "Ovation" for best singer of the year.
 The next year, Varum released "V dvukh minutakh ot liubvi" (Two minutes from love).
 Around the same time, the perfume "Anzhelika Varum" made its debut on the Russian market.
 Varum remained prolific, releasing "Zimniya vishnia" (Winter cherry) in 1996.
 The songs "Eto vse dlia tebia" (It's all for you), "Drugaya zhenchina" (The other woman), and the title song all crowded the hit parades of leading Russian radio stations.